-Moms ask me every day for natural products they can use on their children who suffer from itchy, dry skin.
+Moms ask me every day for natural products they can use on their children who suffer from itchy, dry skin and conditions like eczema.
 These moms—and many others—are increasingly aware of the potential harmful effects of chemicals in topical skincare products.

 Eczema—an inflammatory skin condition characterized by redness, dryness, crusting, flaking, blistering, cracking, or bleeding—affects more than 30 million people in the US alone.
 Eczema is common in infants and children, with as many as 1 in 4 school-aged children suffering from the disease.
 Additionally, the risk of developing eczema increases based on family history of allergies.